 AI, VR, and MR UXs rely on real-time inputs from the physical world to deliver outputs.
 These are a blend of real-world data and programmed elements that make them suitable for this phygital environment.

-The launch of XR-enabled user experiences has been delayed due to the high costs and lack of device support.
+The launch of XR-enabled UXs has been delayed due to the high costs and lack of device support.
 Today, XR-enabled technology is available even in mobile handsets, with market leaders Google's ARCore and Apple's ARKit becoming mainstream.
 Once Apple launched its ARKit as part of iOS 11, it was able to add thousands of AR apps to the App Store.
-Microsoft also released its MR toolkit with Unity as open source, which helps developers learn techniques and best practices to develop applications on Microsoft HoloLens and Open VT platforms.
+Microsoft also released its MR toolkit with Unity as open source, which helps developers learn techniques and best practices to develop applications on the Microsoft HoloLens and Open VT platforms.

-Another key reason for the slow XR adoption is the ambiguity of how technology can help enterprises solve specific problems.
+Infosys experts anticipate faster adoption of AR and VR technologies for gaming, retail, and navigational use cases.
+However, the pace of XR adoption is rather slow due to ambiguity around how technology can help enterprises solve specific problems.
 Companies will need to conduct focused research on specific use cases relevant to their business and analyze the ROI of each scenario to accelerate the successful adoption of XR.